microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/engagement-api-overview.md

 doc_type: conceptualPageType
 ---

-# Use the Microsoft Graph API to work with Viva Engage (preview)
+# Use the Microsoft Graph API to work with Viva Engage

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]